KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 ### Known Bugs

 * Although all instances of this error should now be fixed, some textures may still have a partial transparency effect applied to them (you will be able to faintly see through them, or part of them, as if they were a slightly more opaque hologram).
 If you encounter any instances of such textures please report them so I can fix any leftover cases.
+* Sometimes the game will crash on load when trying to enter a new area due to a data overflow.
+This is uncommon and most users should never encounter it, but it is unfortunately virtually impossible to fully account for.
+Fortunately, it is easy to fix when it happens: simply temporarily disable the 'Frame Buffer Effects' and shadows settings in your advanced graphics options, proceed through the load screen, then re-enable the setting once on the other side.

 ### Linux Players